bugfishtm/fast-php-page/_module/_site/README.md

 - Do not start a site module name with _ (reserved for core modules).
 - Only use alphanumeric characters.
 - Module names and folder names should not exceed 10 characters.

-**Note:** Changes in this folder are persistent and will not be overwritten by core updates.

 Happy coding and have a great one!
 🐟 Bugfish <3